VinuraD/Viptela-Diagram/README.md

 * Download NextUI js and css files from Cisco devnet (https://d1nmyq4gcgsfi5.cloudfront.net/site/neXt/).
 NextUI is used to build the UI here.

 * Use normal folder hierarchy used in a flask project, as explained here (https://flask.palletsprojects.com/en/1.1.x/tutorial/layout) You have to put app.js and data.js files in the 'static' folder.
-Here, data.js contains only an example dataset and the same dataset is present in the getconn.py as well.
+Here, data.js contains only an example dataset.
 One can edit it to statically include a diagram.
 Here in the repo, they are in order.
 But after downloading NextUI files, you will have to put them manually in the 'static' folder.

 * Change ip address of the server (vmanage), username and password in the getconn.py file.(In the places of IP, username, pwd). *I know that this is not good practise.
 Need to implement a proper method to store credentials in the future.
 This is only the first development stage/testing.